GDSC-IIIT-Kalyani/rebase-01/README.md

 1. `npm install ` - install the required dependencies
 2. `npm run dev` - start the development server
-3. Open http://localhost:3000 in your browser
+3. Open http://localhost:5173 in your browser

 4. <a href="/CONTRIBUTING.md">Contribute</a>

+5. Run `npx prettier --write .` to indent the code properly.

-5. Stage your changes and commit
+6. Stage your changes and commit

 ```css

 git add -a

 git commit -m "<your_commit_message>"